SK-EID/smart-id-java-client/README.md

 AuthenticationSessionRequest authenticationSessionRequest = builder.getAuthenticationSessionRequest();

-// Use sessionID to start polling for session status String sessionId = authenticationSessionResponse.getSessionID();
+// Use sessionID to start polling for session status String sessionId = authenticationSessionResponse.sessionID();

-// Following values are used for generating device link or QR-code String sessionToken = authenticationSessionResponse.getSessionToken();
+// Following values are used for generating device link or QR-code String sessionToken = authenticationSessionResponse.sessionToken();
 // Store sessionSecret only on backend side.
 Do not expose it to the client side.
-String sessionSecret = authenticationSessionResponse.getSessionSecret();
+String sessionSecret = authenticationSessionResponse.sessionSecret();
-URI deviceLinkBase = authenticationSessionResponse.getDeviceLinkBase();
+URI deviceLinkBase = authenticationSessionResponse.deviceLinkBase();
-// Will be used to calculate elapsed time being used in QR-code Instant responseReceivedAt = authenticationSessionResponse.getReceivedAt();
+// Will be used to calculate elapsed time being used in QR-code Instant responseReceivedAt = authenticationSessionResponse.receivedAt();

 // Next steps:
 // - Generate QR-code or device link to be displayed to the user